Old Mission State Park: Mission area

-Though they had few materials to decorate the church, they used ingenious techniques to beautify it.
-The walls were decorated with fabric bought from the Hudson's Bay Company and hand-painted newspaper from Philadelphia that Fr.
+The walls were decorated with fabric bought from the Hudson's Bay Company and a hand-painted newspaper from Philadelphia that Fr.
 Ravalli had received in the mail.
-Tin cans were used to create an idea of chandeliers.
-Both wooden statues were carved by hand by Fr.
-Rivalli with nothing but a knife and were intended to look like marble.
-The blue coloring of the interior wood is not paint but a stain created by pressing local huckleberries into the wood.
+Tin cans were used to create the idea of chandeliers.
+Both wooden statues were carved by Fr.
+Rivalli with a knife and were intended to look like marble.
+The blue coloring of the interior wood is pressed huckleberries stains.